BaileyJohannsmann/Journal/Week5_Journal.md

-# Week 1
+# Week 5

 ## Weekly Review
-- This week I was required to make a very simple website for my brainstomed startup business 'Dream Sync'.
-This required me to review and relearn aspects of html and css.
-I then hosted my website with Microsoft Azure.
+- This week I was required to create a child theme for a WordPress site and create a post on my LinkedIn profile that outlines one lesson I've learned to date in this subject.

 ## Learning Activities & Resources

-- **Web Design + Review**
-  - Description: I was required to review previous html and css cource work as well as watch youtube foundational videos to re-learn various features that I had forgotten.
+- **Learning about child themes**
+  - Description: I learnt more about child themes and customisation by watching youtube videos and going through the lecture notes.
   - Resources:
-    - [GitHub](https://github.com): Accessed archived project files from previous web design coursework.
-    - [YouTube]: I watched various tutorial content for HTML and CSS to reinforce foundational knowledge.

-- **Web Hosting + Platform Selection**
-  - Description: I selected a suitable web hosting platform, I opted for SiteGround originally; however, I had already used my free trial.
-I then instead chose Microsoft Azure once I looked a the provided resources page
+    - [YouTube](https://www.youtube.com/watch?v=Wpc6FAsi7xI&ab_channel=FerdyKorpershoek): This video on child themes was particularly useful in understanding how to apply them in WordPress.

+- **Learning about LinkedIn profile editing**
+  - Description: I learnt how to edit and personalise my LinkedIn profile.
   - Resources:
-    - [SiteGround](https://www.siteground.com): Initial choice for web hosting, offering user-friendly features.
-    - [Microsoft Azure](https://azure.microsoft.com): Comprehensive exploration of Microsoft's cloud services, which aligned with project requirements.
-    - [YouTube](https://www.youtube.com/watch?v=iQN9jFqstt8&ab_channel=DanielOtto): I used this tutorial to learn how to publish my website to a web host using Microsoft Azure.

-- **Journaling**
-  - Description: I created a github repository and read through the provided Markdown documentation as well as the sample Journal examples.
+    - [YouTube](https://www.youtube.com/watch?v=YKGXHZaHEdA&ab_channel=HowToLiveable): This video helped me learn how to edit my LinkedIn profile and customise it to make it more personal.

-  - Resources:
+- **Journaling review**
-    - [GitHub Resources](https://github.com/CP3402/subject/wiki/Learning-Journals): I used this Learning Journal page to help me to review Markdown practices and view Journal examples.
+  - Description: I read through my graded journal comments from last week and thought of emprovements.

 ## Estimated Hours

-- Web Design + Review: 2 hours
+- Learning about child themes: 1 hour
-- Web Hosting + Platform Selection: 0.5 hours
+- Learning about LinkedIn profile editing 0.5 hours
-- Journaling: 1.5 hours
+- Journaling review: 0.5 hours
-- Total: 4 hours
+- Total: 2 hours of learning

 ## Content Insights

-- **HTML and CSS Refresher**
-  - The review of html and css foundations reminded me of the importance of designing a website for an intended market.
-Despite the website being very basic as the task asked, I still kept this in mind.
-I used black and white to project an aura of sophistication as the product is intended to be premium.
-  - I made a deliberate effort to integrate numerous CSS and HTML features into my website, including elements such as box styling, footers, bullet points, numbering, and centering...
-This approach allowed me to revisit and reinforce my understanding of a wide range of web development aspects.

-- **Journaling**
+- **Child themes**
-  - I found it useful to put in quite a bit of time into the Journaling portion.
-I found it useful to actually 'verbalise' the somewhat non concious descions that I made through my completion of the practical.
-I also put extra time into Journaling so that I had a solid template for the following weeks.
+  - I no longer had access to my Assignment WordPress site as I ran out of free student credits.
+I left the practical too late to recreate a WordPress site and then complete the practical.
+Instead of not doing the practical or doing a poor job I instead put time in to learn about child themes and I focussed more of my time to the creation of my LinkedIn profile and journal so that I could still achieve 4/8 for this weeks practical.

 ## Career/Employability/Learning Insights

-- **Adaptability and Decision-Making**
-  - In making the switch from SiteGround (which I was familiar with) to Microsoft Azure, I demonstrated a capacity for informed decision-making and adaptability, highlighting a crucial skill in the professional world.
+- **LinkedIn profile creation**
+  - Creating my LinkedIn profile was a valuable task in relation to future employability as LinkedIn is a platform that employers look to when they are considering recruitment.
+I intend to add to this profile outside of this subject and use it when I apply for Engineering vacation work experience this year.

-- **Self-Learning and Resourcefulness**
+- **Self-Learning**
-  - The utilisation of online platforms such as GitHub and YouTube demonstated commitment to self-directed learning.
-The decision to understand Microsoft Azure through a YouTube tutorial not only expanded my technical skill set but also showcased my resourcefulness in seeking out solutions independently.
+  - The utilisation of online platforms such as YouTube demonstated my commitment to self-directed learning, this is a trait that will help me in future employability and interview scenarios.